yangcht/Hershey_font_TTF/README.md

-# Hershey-font-TTF-
+# Hershey-font-TTF

-Hershey TTF fonts based on AVHershey-OTF (adding italic and a few missing symbols)
+- The fonts are created based on https://github.com/scruss/AVHershey-OTF/tree/master/otf
+- Added italic styles and a few missing fonts (ui2299 for example)